 When a tooth is badly decayed, lacks sufficient bone support to function effectively, or has pain or infection that cannot easily be treated, often the last option is to remove the tooth.
 This can usually be done with just local anesthetic (numbing the area just around the tooth).
 Wisdom teeth that are impacted (not fully erupted in the mouth) can also be taken out either by an oral surgeon or in some cases, a general dentist.

-For more information on these or other topics, visit your local dentist or check out the American Dental Association website on oral health topics by clicking on the button to the right.
+For more information on these or other topics, visit your local dentist or check out the American Dental Association website on oral health topics by clicking here.